questianon/sdupdates/README.md

 * Dreambooth extension released: https://github.com/d8ahazard/sd_dreambooth_extension
 	* Downloadable through the extension manager
 	* Bug (anon provided): checkpoint saving per N iteration makes you OOM if you are on 12gb, if you disable that then your entire thing wont save, so you have to make the number match the maximum steps for it to save properly
-* anything.ckpt, a Chinese finetune of NAI, is released: https://www.bilibili.com/read/cv19603218
+* anything.ckpt (v3 6569e224; v2.1 619c23f0), a Chinese finetune/training continuation of NAI, is released: https://www.bilibili.com/read/cv19603218
+	* Huggingface, might be pickled: https://huggingface.co/Linaqruf/anything-v3.0/tree/main
+		* Uploader pruned one of the 3.0 models down to 4gb
 	* Torrent: https://rentry.org/sdmodels#anything-v30-38c1ebe3-1a7df6b8-6569e224
 	* Supposed ddl, I didn't check these for pickles: https://rentry.org/NAI-Anything_v3_0_n_v2_1
 	* instructions to download from Baidu from outside China and without SMS or an account and with speeds more than 100KBps: